Deformations and moduli of irregular canonical covers with $K^2=4p_g-8$: Results on deformations of finite morphisms

-One of the central technique for deforming a finite morphism to a morphism of smaller degree is to construct a suitable multiple structure on the image of the morphism which are called ropes.
+One of the central techniques for deforming a finite morphism to a morphism of smaller degree is to construct a suitable multiple structure on the image of the morphism which are called ropes.